TRIQS/dft_tools/doc/guide/conv_elk.rst

 #.
 WANPROJ_L**_S**_A****_WANBAND.OUT - same as WANPROJ_L**_S**_A****.OUT
     but for band structure projectors.

-(The ascii output files which have the new extension of _WANBAND.OUT which are spefic for this post processing calculation.)
+(The ascii output files which have the new extension of _WANBAND.OUT are specific for this post processing calculation.)

 The band structure information is converted into TRIQS by using::